Top of the page

 Triggers are anything that make your heart failure flare up.
 A flare-up is also called "sudden heart failure" or "acute heart failure."
 When you have a flare-up, fluid builds up in your lungs, and you have problems breathing.
 You might need to go to the hospital.
 By watching for changes in your condition and avoiding triggers, you can prevent heart failure flare-ups.

-Sodium causes your body to hold on to water, making it harder for your heart to pump.
+Sodium causes your body to hold on to extra water.
+This may cause your heart failure symptoms to get worse.
 People get most of their sodium from processed foods.
 Fast food and restaurant meals also tend to be very high in sodium.

 Moderate, regular exercise is very good for your heart.
 It improves your blood flow and helps control your weight.
 But too much exercise can stress your heart and cause a heart failure flare-up.

 Call 911 if you have symptoms of sudden heart failure such as:

 Call your doctor now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you develop new symptoms.